2

 ./mill

-You can see that the example project has 4 files.
-A build.sc file that contains the project definition, defining a module foo with a test module test inside:
+You can see that the example project has 8 files (5 that we will focus on now).
+A build.mill file that contains the project definition, defining a module foo with a test module test inside:

 object foo extends ScalaModule {